nickrosh/Tech_Notes/Data Structures & Algorithms/Patterns/Heap Patterns.md

 ## Heapq Package

-The Heapq package is in the Python Standard and is the main way you'll use heaps.
+The Heapq package is in the Python Standard and is the main way you'll use [Heaps](../Data%20Structures/Heaps.md).
 Note that this package only implements a **MIN HEAP**.
 The most important methods are the following:

 - `heapq.heappush(heap, item)` : This method adds a new item to the min heap. **Note:** your item can be a tuple, this will let you have one item to be minimized, and a number of others.
 E.g. `heapq.heappush(heap, (item_being_sorted, item2, item3, etc...))`
 - `heapq.heappop(heap)` : This methods pops the minimum value from the heap.